Stephen Kosslyn: Biography

 Kosslyn attended graduate school at Stanford University and received a PhD in psychology from Stanford in 1974.
 After an appointment as assistant professor of psychology at Johns Hopkins, he joined the faculty at Harvard in 1977, where he later served as the departmental chair, Dean of Social Sciences, and the John Lindsley Professor.
 He also was codirector of the Mind of the Market Lab at Harvard Business School and was an associate in the department of neurology at the Massachusetts General Hospital.
 In 2010, Kosslyn was appointed director of the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 Following this, Kosslyn was the Founding Dean and Chief Academic Officer of the Minerva Schools (now Minerva University).
 He then was the founder and chief academic officer of Foundry College, an online two-year college.

-And, most recently, he is founder, President and CEO of Active Learning Sciences, Inc, and cofound of Zal.ai.
+He is founder, president and CEO of Active Learning Sciences, Inc.

+Awards Kosslyn has won include the National Academy of Sciences Initiatives in Research Award, three honorary doctorates (from the University of Caen, France; the University of Paris-Descartes, France; the University of Bern, Switzerland), and a Guggenheim fellowship, He was elected to the American Academy of Arts and Sciences, and the Society of Experimental Psychologists.